 A sudden change in your case, a sudden difference, will do more for you than any amount of study.
 Now as you review these tapes you should also be doing a lot of auditing.
 On what?
 To repeat those class records?
-No, you go out and get... you go... go send...
-Western Union sends you a messenger boy, if you want to do that.
+No, you go out and get -- you go send --Western Union sends you a messenger boy, if you want to do that.
 You do that otherwise.
-The thing for you to do is get your own case in shape, as you go over, and review.
+The thing for you to do is get your own case in shape, as you go over a review.
 You really get it in shape.
-Of course, that's your responsibility.
-Not really your auditor's.
-It's your responsibility, that his case is in shape and it's the responsibility of every member in this group, to make sure this group's in shape.
-From there on you won't need anybody to prop you up in any way whatsoever, or tell you anything more about it.
+And of course that's your responsibility, not really your auditor's.
+And it's your responsibility that his case is in shape, and it's the responsibility of every member in this group to make sure this group's in shape.
+From there on you won't need anybody to pop you up in any way whatsoever or tell you anything more about it.
 You'll know.
-And that's the best way I know to know, is to get up the Chart of Attitudes, toward the level called 'I know.

-And I invite you to climb that ladder as rapidly as possible, not by esoterics or aesthetics or something of this sort, but by using just exactly what we've got here, Standard Operating Procedure Issue V. And you apply it to the preclear in liberal quantities.
-And get it applied to you.
-I don't want to have anybody in this class really, if I had any thought about it at all, who goes around saying, "I helped everybody, and therefore I didn't get it."
+That's the best way I know to know, is to get up the Chart of Attitudes toward the level called "I know."
+And I invite you to climb that ladder as rapidly as possible, not by esoterics or aesthetics or something of the sort, but by using just exactly what we've got here, Standard Operating Procedure Issue 5, and you apply it to the preclear in liberal quantities and get it applied to you.
+I don't want to have anybody in this class, really, if I have any thought about it at all, who goes around saying, "I helped everybody, and therefore I didn't get..."
 That's MEST universe.
 Phooey!
 No good.

-There isn't any point in my trying to stress the importance of this, because the best place to know is at the level of the Chart of Attitudes, 'I know', and the best way to get there is to use Standard Operating Procedure Issue V, and when you use Standard Operating Procedure Issue V, you'd better find out that you get there.
-And that's... that's simple.
+There isn't any point in my trying to stress the importance of this, because the best place to know is at the level of the Chart of Attitudes "I know," and the best way to get there is to use Standard Operating Procedure Issue 5; and when you use Standard Operating Procedure Issue 5, you better find out that you get there.
+I mean it's that simple.
 And there isn't any piece of knowledge I've left out.

 The case of an auditor above a certain level does not need refurbishing continually.
 He'll keep it squared away.
-But the case of an auditor below that level requires constant attention, so it's better to get up above that level - that'd be the level of stability, the level of tolerance.
-And it's in the tolerance that he can get into action or he doesn't have to, at will.
+But the case of an auditor below that level requires constant attention, so it's better to get up above that level.
+That would be the level of stability, the level of tolerance.

-And that doesn't say that you're dependent, then, upon the economics or other things of this MEST universe; you are not, not even vaguely.
-And the sooner you learn it, the stronger and happier you will be and this group will be.
-I recommend to you very strongly, liberal doses of this.
+And it's in the tolerance of he can get into action or he doesn't have to, at will.
+And that doesn't say that you're dependent, then, upon the economics or other things of this MEST universe.
+You are not, not even vaguely.
+And the sooner you learn it the stronger and happier you will be and this group will be.

+Recommend to you very strongly liberal doses of this.